LukaMRP/Friday-Night-Business-Source-Code/README.md

 ## Options menu:
 * You can change Note colors, Delay and Combo Offset, Controls and Preferences there.
  * On Preferences you can toggle Downscroll, Middlescroll, Anti-Aliasing, Framerate, Low Quality, Note Splashes, Flashing Lights, etc.

-## Other gameplay features:
-* When the enemy hits a note, their strum note also glows.
-* Lag doesn't impact the camera movement and player icon scaling anymore.
-* Some stuff based on Week 7's changes has been put in (Background colors on Freeplay, Note splashes)
-* You can reset your Score on Freeplay/Story Mode by pressing Reset button.
-* You can listen to a song or adjust Scroll Speed/Damage taken/etc. on Freeplay by pressing Space.